e99 Online Shopping Mall

 I'm one of the descendents of Katy Grayson, I've read the book cover to cover, and I was appalled at the mis-information and "selective reporting" that was perpetrated in this book.
 Claudio indeed obtained information from our family, but as his project progressed, it became apparent he had some sort of agenda to fulfill.
 The family (who is connected on the Internet) stopped emailing the fellow, lest something we say be twisted totally out of proportion.
 I think the most glaring example of misinformation in the book is the lack of critical thinking in assuming ANYTHING about the ethnic origins of our ancestress (Katy Grayson's mother), Sinoegee.
 All we know is, she was Native American, and married Robert Grierson of Scotland in Hillabee, Alabama.
 Assuming more is fantasy, not history.

 I must give Mr. Saunt his due, in that he found many interesting facts that add to my own genealogical research into the Grayson family.
-I personally have no problems with my great great great grandmother Katy having children with a man of African origin.
+I personally have no issues with my great great great grandmother Katy having children with a man of African origin.
 If any of my distant cousins, descended from "Black Graysons" are reading, I greet you with open arms and hope we can exchange notes.
 What disturbs me about the book is that it appears to have been written specifically to cause racial strife of some kind.
 We don't need this sort of book in our society today, I find it in bad taste and a more than a bit disgusting.

 If Mr. Saunt wishes to distort sad events that happened 200 years ago, he is a man out of time.
 Civilization has and should progress beyond anger between the races over American slavery.
 The Irish and Scots were enslaved by the English in the past.
 Native Americans were enslaved by each other, and by the Spanish.
 African tribes conquered their neighbors and sold them for monetary gain and rum.
 If we were to drag out all the inequities of the past, the hatred would never end.
 I say, Mr. Saunt needs to let go of his anger, and quit portraying my family history through his selective informational lens.
 He needs to be more constructive with his research, and quit trying to hurt people by assuming motivations of their ancestors long dead and buried.